 (NOTE: Fellowship training, community service, public service, national service, house officer, medical officer posts and practice experience do not satisfy the postgraduate training requirements.)

 • Therapeutics Decision Making (TDM) exam if you are a Family Medicine physician who got their training outside of Canada.
-The TDM exam is the second exam offered through MCC that Family Medicine IMGs take to prove they have the right skills and training to practice in Canada.
+The TDM exam is the second exam offered through MCC that Family Medicine internationally trained physicians take to prove they have the right skills and training to practice in Canada.
 For more information about the TDM exam, to see the next test dates and to apply for the test, visit our TDM exam page.
 If your postgraduate training was in USA, UK, Ireland or Australia, you might not have to write the TDM exam.
 We suggest you first apply to the College of Family Physicians of Canada (CFPC) for certification without examination.
 If CFPC sends you a notice recognizing your training and you meet all the other CPSA eligibility requirements, you can go straight to Step 2—Create an account with physiciansapply.ca.

 As of October 1, 2020, if you are a Family Medicine physician and you want to join our Provisional Register, you will need to pass the TDM exam and get sponsorship within 1 year of receiving your CPSA eligibility letter.
 Once you have both, your Registration Administrator will send you a letter outlining which documentation we need before you register for our Provisional Register.